boshd/rp/README.md

     - Runs basic get, put and existence tests on the redis backing instance.

 - **main.py**
-  - Creates and starts a new server instance which includes a proxy instance inside it.
+  - Creates and starts a new server instance which includes a proxy instance.
 This class glues together all the components and runs them in unison (minus redis instance, which is run separately using the docker scripts).

 - **tests**
   - **main_test.py**